astramieri/oracle-forms/docs/compiling_a_module.md

 Before you can run a form, you must compile an executable (```*.fmx```) file from the design (```*.fmb```) file that you created in the Forms Builder.
 Compiling a form (or menu) module creates the needed executable file.

+The files normally produced by saving and generating modules are in binary format.
+To convert a binary file to text, you need the *Convert* utility.

 ## Module Types and Storage Formats

 When you create form modules, menu modules, and library documents in the Forms Builder, they are stored in source files (```*.fmb```, ```*.mmb```, and ```*.pll```) that have a binary format and are portable across platforms.